rosiejs/rosie/README.md

 Multiple callbacks can be registered, and they will be executed in the order they are registered.
 The callbacks can manipulate the built object before it is returned to the callee.

+If the callback doesn't return anything, rosie will return build object as final result.
+If the callback returns a value, rosie will use that as final result instead.

 ### Associate a Factory with an existing Class

 This is an advanced use case that you can probably happily ignore, but store this away in case you need it.